khushal-mali/employwise-assignment-intership-assignment/README.md

 ## Overview

 This React application integrates with the Reqres API to perform basic user management functions such as authentication, user listing, and CRUD operations.
-The app is divided into three levels of increasing complexity.
+The app is divided into three levels of increasing complexity, ensuring a structured and scalable implementation.

 ### Base API URL